Why Do Small Dogs Have So Many Psychological Problems?

 A research team headed by Paul McGreevy of the University of Sydney recently took this issue on, and their results appeared in the journal PLoS One (here).
 They were interested in whether behavior problems in pet dogs are related to breed differences in height, weight, and most interestingly, the shape of a dog’s head; specifically, whether a breed is more “brachiocephalic” (wide-headed with a short snout, like English Bulldogs) or more “dolichocephalic” (narrow-headed with a long snout, think Greyhound).

-).
 For example, dogs bred for hunting and chasing typically have narrow heads and long noses.
 In contrast, selection for cuteness has tended to produce breeds with short snouts and wide skulls.
 This has resulted in dogs with babyish looks who act like perpetual puppies.
 (The retention of juvenile characteristics in adult animals is called “neoteny.”)
-In extreme cases, selection for small and cute animal companions has produced breeds in which the dogs’ brain
+In extreme cases, selection for small and cute animal companions has produced breeds in which the dogs’ braincases are so deformed they resemble the skull of humans with hydrocephalus (here).

 Pets Owners’ Perceptions of Deviant Behavior

-To determine a breed’s proclivity for behavioral problems, the researchers turned to the Canine Behavioral Assessment and Research Questionnaire (C-BARQ for short), a massive data base developed and maintained by University of Pennsylvania anthrozoologist James Serpell, one of the PLoS paper’s co-authors.
+To determine a breed’s proclivity for behavioral problems, the researchers turned to the Canine Behavioral Assessment and Research Questionnaire (C-BARQ for short), a massive database developed and maintained by the University of Pennsylvania anthrozoologist James Serpell, one of the PLoS paper’s co-authors.
 The C-BARQ is a web-based survey in which owners rate their dogs on nearly three dozen behaviors, most of them problematic.
-Thousands of dog owners have now participated in this on-going research project.
+Thousands of dog owners have now participated in this ongoing research project.
 (If you own a dog, you can take part in the U Penn C-BARQ studies.
 Just click here.)

 The McGreevy study was based on the C-BARQ profiles of 8,301 dogs representing 49 common breeds.
 The owner of each animal rated his or her pet on nearly three dozen irritating, disruptive, or destructive behaviors.
 These included aggression, persistent barking, chewing, stealing food, hyperactivity, “mounting,” escaping, and coprophagia (eating poop).